utzn42/Cinebase-IMSE-WS2018-/README.md

 ### 1.3.
 Realization of NoSQL DBMS

-Link of MongoDB Driver we used: https://pecl.php.net/package/mongodb
+Link of the MongoDB PHP Driver we used: https://pecl.php.net/package/mongodb

 ## 2. Data Migration